mem48/geocompr/main.md

 - Perform the same operations and map making for another continent of your choice.
 - Bonus: Download some global geographic data and add attribute variables assigning them to the continents of the world.

-## Simple feature geometries, collections and data frames {#sfg}
+## Simple feature geometries, collections and data frames {#sf_classes}

 To understand new data formats in depth, it often helps to generate them for first principles.
-This section walks through vector spatial classes step-by-step, from the simplest simple feature geometry to simple feature objects, with class `sf`, representing complex spatial data.
+This section walks through vector spatial classes step-by-step, from the elementary simple feature geometry to simple feature objects, with class `sf`, representing complex spatial data.
 Before describing each geometry type that the **sf** package supports it is worth taking a step back to understand the building blocks of `sf` objects.
 As stated in section \@ref(intro-sf), simple features are simply dataframes with at least one special column that makes it spatial.
 These spatial columns are often called `geom` or `geometry` and can be like non-spatial columns: `world$geom` refers to the spatial element of the `world` object described above.